MaxGreil/StackOverflowProductivityReturn/README.md

 ## Installation Instructions

 ### Firefox
-You can get the latest version of StackOverflowProductivityReturn Extension from the [Mozilla Add-ons website].
+You can get the latest version of StackOverflowProductivityReturn Extension from the [Mozilla Add-ons website](https://addons.mozilla.org/de/firefox/addon/soproductivityreturn/).

 #### Firefox install from source